-13.4.
+11.4.13.4.
 Timetable for registration

 The registration service for non IGA Financial Institutions is open.
+Registrations will be finalised and GIINs will be assigned to registered entities from 22 June 2014.
 The IRS has published guidance regarding the registration process.